 That’s where database schemas come in.
 Developers will produce a schema at the start of a project which provides a graphical view of the database they are going to create.
 This schema will group all the tables that a database will store and its fields together.
 In other words, a single schema defined the structure of a database.

 Who Creates Database Schemas?

 Schemas are an essential part of database management systems.
 In smaller projects, database schemas are usually written by the developers who will be working on the project.
 This is because they are most likely to have intimate knowledge of how the project will work.

-For larger projects, a database developer or designer may be put in charge of developing the database schema for a project.
+For larger projects, a database programmer or designer may be put in charge of developing the database schema for a project.
 These developers and designers work with databases all day.
 So, they have both a broad and detailed perspective on how a database is constructed.